komodt01/Cloud-Threat-Detection/README.md

 # 🔐 Cloud Threat Detection & Automated Response System

 ## 🎯 Overview
 This project implements **real-time cloud threat detection and automated response** in AWS.
-It integrates **AWS Security Hub, GuardDuty, IAM Analyzer, and AWS Lambda** to detect security incidents and automatically remediate threats.

-# 🔐 Cloud Threat Detection & Automated Response System

-## 🎯 Overview
-This project implements **real-time cloud threat detection and automated response** in AWS.
-It integrates **AWS Security Hub, GuardDuty, IAM Analyzer, and AWS Lambda** to detect security incidents and automatically remediate threats.
-Additionally, security logs are forwarded to **SIEM (Splunk or ELK)** for advanced threat correlation and incident response.

----

-# 🔐 Cloud Threat Detection & Automated Response System

-## 🎯 Overview
-This project implements **real-time cloud threat detection and automated response** in AWS.
 It integrates **AWS Security Hub, GuardDuty, IAM Analyzer, AWS Lambda, and SIEM (Splunk or ELK)** to detect security incidents, forward security logs for analysis, and automatically remediate threats.

 ---